bank-vaults/bank-vaults.dev/content/docs/annotations-and-labels/_index.md

           example.com/test: "something"
 ```

-These annotations are common to all Vault Created resources
+These annotations are common to all Vault created resources

 - Vault StatefulSet
 - Vault Pods